pagkly/Zed/Investopedia3/What Joint Probability Tells Us.md

 ## The Difference Between Joint Probability and Conditional Probability

-Joint probability should not be confused with [conditional probability](https://www.investopedia.com/terms/c/conditional_probability.asp), which is the probability that one event will happen _given that_ another action or event happens.
+Joint probability should not be confused with [[conditional probability]](https://www.investopedia.com/terms/c/conditional_probability.asp), which is the probability that one event will happen _given that_ another action or event happens.
 The conditional probability formula is as follows:

 P(X,given Y) or P(X∣Y)P(X, given~Y) \\text{ or } P(X | Y)